brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>
 <hr>

+**Revenant Gun**

+The final book in the Ninefox trilogy, and definitely the horniest one.
+If you military guys, there’s probably some fun for you in here.
+For me though, this was a great conclusion to a often confusing and wild series.
+I still don’t understand all of the math, but I love the world.
+There were some really interesting character choices here, and even though I wish we’d seen more of Cheris and Jedao chatting, the bits we did get were rad.
+This series was fantastic overall.

 **Pattern Recognition** — William Gibson

 A reread of a favorite.
 I might or might not partially owe Cayce for a major style inspiration for my daily wardrobe.
 This story has a lot of artifacts of the early oughts, but most of it feels delightfully timeless.